Homeschooled Teens- Organization and Deadlines

 I think one easy indicator could be the state of their room.
 A visual will probably give you a pretty good answer.

 Your teen will soon be off on their own and much of the responsibility falls on the parents to make sure that they understand that our society still works using schedules and time.
-Whether your teen will go straight to the workforce or on to higher education, they need to know how to manage their time and organization skill will come in handy
+Whether your teen will go straight into the workforce or on to higher education, they need to know how to manage their time and organizational skills will come in handy.

-Employers like it when the employee gets to work on time and completes their assigned tasked when asked.
-Most college professors do not care if the student was sick or had a special event the evening before an assignment was due.
+Employers like it when the employee gets to work on time and completes their assigned task when asked.
+Most college professors do not care if the student is sick or has a special event the evening before an assignment was due.
 When a paper or an assignment is due, it is due!

 We are the example!